 Malignant Phyllodes Tumors

-They are cancerous and make up about 25% of all phyllodes cases.
-These tumors tend to grow quickly, often presenting as a fast-growing breast lump, and have a higher risk of spreading to other parts of the body or recurring after treatment.
+They are cancerous and makeup about 25% of all phyllodes cases.
+These tumors tend to grow quickly, often presenting as a fast-growing breast lump and have a higher risk of spreading to other parts of the body or recurring after treatment.
 Due to their aggressive nature, malignant types often need more intensive management.

+Phyllodes tumor symptoms require an optimal check and distinguishing them from others.
 It usually feels like a hard, smooth lump in the breast.
 It’s typically well-defined and often grows quickly, sometimes reaching over 3 cm within a few weeks.
 As it enlarges, it can stretch the skin, making it appear shiny, translucent, or even sore.
 Interestingly, these tumors tend to appear more often in the left breast than in the right.

 If the tumor is malignant, additional symptoms might develop, including: